telosnetwork/telos-decide/docs/ContractAPI.md

 Unregisters a voter.
 Requires liquid and staked amount to be zero.

-- `voter` is the name of the voter to unregister.
+- name `voter`: the name of the voter to unregister.

-- `treasury_symbol` is the treasury symbol to which the voter is registered.
+- symbol `treasury_symbol`: the treasury symbol to which the voter is registered.

 ```
 cleos push action trailservice unregvoter '["testaccountb", "2,TEST"]' -p testaccountb